ClinicPins

 How to minimise risk:

-- Insist on a full 3D corneal scan (Scheimpflug or OCT) before you pay.
-It is the one scan that catches keratoconus (a cone-shaped corneal deformity) and thin corneas before the laser touches your eye
+• Insist on a full 3D scan of your eyes before you pay.
+It is the one scan that catches a cone-shaped cornea (keratoconus) and a too-thin cornea before the laser starts.

-- If your corneas are thin, you have strong short-sightedness, or you already have dry eye, expect to be steered to PRK or SMILE rather than LASIK.
-Be wary of any surgeon who green-lights LASIK in these situations
+• If your cornea is thin, your prescription is very strong, or you already have dry eye, expect to be offered PRK or SMILE instead of LASIK.
+Be cautious of any surgeon who waves these issues away and books you for standard LASIK.

-- Use the prescribed antibiotic and anti-inflammatory drops on schedule for the full 1–2 weeks.
-Most infections are preventable with adherence
+• Use the prescribed antibiotic and anti-inflammatory drops on schedule for the full 1 to 2 weeks.
+Almost all infections are avoidable if you follow the schedule.

-- Plan the full 2–3 days in Bangkok with the day-1 follow-up booked.
-Do not fly before the day-1 visit confirms the flap is seated and vision is recovering normally
+• Plan the full 2 to 3 days in Bangkok with the next-day follow-up booked in.
+Do not fly before that visit confirms the flap is seated correctly and your vision is healing as expected.

 Pricing